 Find more information here.

 Visit Malabar Farms in Lucas, Ohio, about an hour from Columbus, to enjoy the Maple Syrup Festival on March 4, 5, 11, and 12, 2023 from 12 – 4 p.m.

 Experience sugar camp with live historical demonstrations, horse drawn wagon rides, food and maple products for sale.
 Admission is FREE!

 Maple Syrup Tour at Shepherd’s Corner

-Take a Maple Syrup Tour with your private group of up to 10.
+Take a Maple Syrup Tour on March 5, 2023.
 Learn all about maple syrup from the tree to your pancakes.
 You’ll tour the woods, see the boil, and sample of fresh syrup.
-Book your group now!
-Registration always fills up!

 Maple Tapping Festival at Charles Alley Nature Park